contentstack/cli/packages/contentstack-migration/README.md

 ### Limitation & work around

-* Support for group is not present - Work around would be pass custom schema for now to createField method.
+* Support for group is not present - Work around would be pass custom schema for now to [createField](packages/contentstack-migration/docs/api-reference.md#fieldcreatefieldfield-opts--field) method.
+See example [here](packages/contentstack-migration/test/setup/examples/create-ct/create-ct-chaining.js)
-* Support for global filed in not present - You can use SDK instance to create global filed and add it to content type via createField method
+* Support for global filed in not present - You can use SDK instance to create global filed and add it to content type via createField method.
+See example [here](packages/contentstack-migration/test/setup/examples/create-ct/create-ct-chaining.js)
-* Support for entries not present - You can use SDK instance to create/update/delete entries for content type
+* Support for entries not present - You can use SDK instance to create/update/delete entries for content type.
+See example [here](packages/contentstack-migration/test/setup/examples/create-ct/create-ct-chaining.js)